Aessa15/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

 It's included in the readme.txt file provided with the code file.
+The file includes the sources used in building the program